aerotron1/TastyTV-M2/README.md

    - Debugged errors with map()
 2. What are you going to work on next

-   - Get buttons to add and show watched movie in a different colour
+   - Get buttons to add and show watched movie in a different colour.
    - Create repository and Push commit
    - Update README file